ntopia/os-project/README.md

 We need two lists: one manages acquired locks and the other manages pending locks.
 These two lists are defined at line 24~25 in `kernel/rotation.c`.

-Finally, we need a spinlock object that synchronize accesses to those lists.
+Finally, we need a spinlock object that synchronizes accesses to those lists.
 It is defined at line 26 in `kernel/rotation.c`.

 ### implementing wait condition